firedrakeproject/firedrake/python/firedrake_docs/source/boundary_conditions.rst

 Linear systems
 ~~~~~~~~~~~~~~

-Linear systems (ie systems in which the matrix is pre-assembled) are
+Linear systems (i.e. systems in which the matrix is pre-assembled) are
 solved with boundary conditions as follows:

 1. When the user calls ``assemble(a)`` to assemble the bilinear form